ozkary/machine-learning-engineering/projects/heart-disease-risk/README.md

 1. Developing a robust machine learning model capable of accurately predicting the risk of heart disease using CDC data.
 2. Identifying the most influential risk factors and parameters contributing to heart disease prediction.
-4. Compare model performance:
+3. Compare model performance:
    - Logistic Regression
    - Decision Tree
    - Random Forest
    - XGBoost Classification
-3. Evaluating the following metrics
+4. Evaluating the following metrics
    - Accuracy
    - Precision,
    - F1
    - Recall
-4. Providing an API, so tools can integrate and make a risk analysis.
+5. Providing an API, so tools can integrate and make a risk analysis.
+   - Build a local app
+   - Build an Azure function for cloud deployment

 The successful implementation of this research will lead to a transformative impact on public health by enabling timely preventive measures and tailored interventions for individuals at risk of heart disease.